devopsclouds/devops/kubernetesdoc.md

      Scheduler.alpha.kubernetes.io/node-selector: "env=Develop"

 # node affinity: u can use node affinity to schedule the pod on specific node
+Choose one of your nodes, and add a label to it:

+kubectl label nodes <your-node-name> disktype=ssd where <your-node-name> is the name of your chosen node.

+Verify that your chosen node has a disktype=ssd label:

+kubectl get nodes --show-labels
+Schedule a Pod using required node affinity
+This manifest describes a Pod that has a requiredDuringSchedulingIgnoredDuringExecution node affinity,disktype: ssd.
+This means that the pod will get scheduled only on a node that has a disktype=ssd label.

 apiVersion: apps/v1
 kind: Deployment
 metadata: